2050xfs/Rice/docs/image-gallery-section.md

 - **Responsive Design**: Adapts to different screen sizes
 - **Keyboard Navigation**: Use arrow keys to navigate in lightbox mode
 - **Caption Support**: Display captions on hover and in lightbox mode
+- **Customizable Props**: Configure title, subtitle, description, and more

 ## Usage